 Pinhole leaks are not just restricted to copper pipes corroding away.
 Accidentally drilling into a pipe can cause a pinhole in materials including steel and cast iron.
 Being able to fix a pinhole leak is a skill that can serve you well in any number of applications.

-So, how exactly do you fix a pinhole leak?
+So, how exactly do you fix a leaking pipe with a pinhole?
 Here are four easy methods.